deyvid1207/GStop-Final/README.md

 </ul>
 <h2>How to run</h2>
 <h3>1.
 Open your cloned folder in your VS code</h3>
-<h3>2.
+<h3>3.
 In the client/GStop/package.json you should change the route of the "start:api" with the equivalent route to the api </h3>
-<h3>3.
+<h3>4.
 Run the commands:
 </br> -cd GStop-Final/client/GStop </br>
 -npm i</h3>
+<h3>5.
+In the utils/API_URL change the const API_URL with your localhost </h3>
 <h3>The project is set to run concurrently with the -npm start command</h3>

 <h2>Users</h2>
 <h3>Guest</h3>